Skip to contents

 stat

 Statistic(s) to compute across analogs (default: c("count", "sum_weights", "weighted_mean")).
-See analog_search() for options.
-The default statistics provide a complete picture:
+See analog_search() for the full list of options.
+Common choices:

 • "count": Analog availability (number of analogs)